simonfqy/bare_bone_blog/About Martin Ester and Academia/Think twice before becoming Cenk Sahinalp's student.md

 However, a great researcher as he is, I have a very negative judgment of him, both as a supervisor and as a person, although I've never been his student or directly interacted with him in any way.

 **He is very selfish, completely disregarding his responsibility or other people's interests while pursuing his own interest, probably even committing minor fraud.
-It may even suffice to say, he is slightly despicable.**
+It may even suffice to say, he is despicable.**

 ## Problem 1: Deceptive